matthieugomez/statar/README.md

 	````

 3. Other commands
-	- A `tidyr::spread`  method for data.tables that uses `dcast.data.table`.
-This makes the command more memory efficient
+	- A `tidyr::spread`  method for data.tables that relies on `dcast.data.table`.
+This makes the command faster.
-	- `floor_date`, from lubridate, accepts "quarter" as an argument
+	- `floor_date` is overwritten from the package `lubridate` and accepts "quarter" as an argument
 	- `tempname` creates a name not assigned in the environment specified by the second variable

 		````R